mratsim/McKinsey-SmartCities-Traffic-Prediction/README.md

 Important note: make sure to use CUDNNGru and CUDNNLSTM because the default GRU and LSTM are implemented by Google in Tensorflow while the CuDNN were by Nvidia.
 Google version is **slow**

-# Result
+# Results

-Teacher forcing by predicting 48 hours (bassed on real histical values):
+Teacher forcing by predicting 48 hours (bassed on real historical values):

 ![](images/teacher_forcing_48h_junction1.png)
 ![](images/teacher_forcing_48h_junction2.png)